NKANGIJAFARI/nkangijafari/README.md

 - 🤓 Self taught Developer
 - 👩‍💻 Working on Web Development
 - 📝 Writing Words , Writing Code
-- 🎯 Goal : To inspire those that seemed unworthy to reach true potentials through technology
+- 🎯 Goal : To inspire those that seemed unworthy to
+-            reach their true potentials through technology
 - 💌 Fun Facts :
-    - I love coding in the dark 😅
+    - I love coding in the dark, am not a bat though 😅
-    - Talking to myself loudly 🐼
+    - Talking to myself is a hobby and kids are my best friends 🐼
     -
-What am upto!
+📝What am upto!
 - 🔭 I’m currently working on https://wallque.co.in
 - 🌱 I’m currently learning Python and AWS
 - 📫 How to reach me: nkangi.com